manuleo/mADAm-2019/README.md

 - [x] How can we quantify food surplus in Europe?
 What are the regions characterised by the highest food waste rates?

-To go:
+In milestone 3:

-- [ ] Can we produce a list of simple and highly nutrient-dense final products that can be shipped from Europe to Africa?
+- [x] Can we produce a list of simple and highly nutrient-dense final products that can be shipped from Europe to Africa?

-- [ ] How can we define a consistent model to predict which European countries have to ship and how much should they individually contribute?
+- [x] How can we define a consistent model to predict which European countries have to ship and how much should they individually contribute?

-- [ ] Which countries can provide the resources to meet this plan (based on previously observed data)?
+- [x] Which countries can provide the resources to meet this plan (based on previously observed data)?

-- [ ] If everyone does work together, can we solve hunger on this continent?
+- [x] If everyone does work together, can we solve hunger on this continent?

 # Dataset